aronbrw/KogRob_Project/README.md

 The map used in the simulation contains a white ground, and many movable flat black boxes.
 These boxes has no collision, therefore the robot does not collide with the boxes, only sees it as a black line.

+With moving the shorter boxes, we can create and remove breaks in the track while the robot is moving.

 ## Line following and break detecting - break_detector_NN

 ## Lap Detector Module - 'lap_detector_node'